psobczyk/geneSLOPE/README.md

     * ggplot2
     * bigmemory
     * grid
-* Read vignette to get familiar with basic usage
+* Read vignette **"Tutorial for GWAS with SLOPE"** to get familiar with basic usage

 #### Running GUI ####

+GUI based on *shiny* R package is available

 ```R
 library(geneSLOPE)